 Our board-certified radiologists are available to review radiographs or other imaging procedures performed at your clinic or elsewhere.

 Review our FAQ sheet on submitting radiographs for consultations.
 Fill out and submit your request form to the Medical Imaging Department.
 NOTE: Our radiologists will only accept DICOM images for interpretation.
 For diagnostic reasons we are unable to review JPEG, TIFF, BMP, PNG, or other image formats.
+Please submit the actual images (see the request form for the email address or our DICOM server information).
+We are unable to accept view only links from the Cuattro Cloud.

 Meet referring vets